-On the other hand, if you find that the problems you face are still not getting fixed, you are open to post your negative review about the specific painting company you hired.
+On the other hand, if you find that the problems you face are still not getting fixed, you are open to posting a negative review about the specific painting company you hired.

-How to Avoid Dealing with a Wrong Painting Company?
+How to Avoid Dealing with the Wrong Painting Company?

 Having all the above information in mind, you will most probably be looking forward to some tips on how you can actually avoid getting into a regrettable situation.

-Well, it all depend on how much homework you do before hiring a painter for your project.
+Well, it all depends on how much homework you do before hiring a painter for your project.

 1- Check online reviews:

 Go through the detailed online reviews about the company.
-Check whether there are people (in large number) who had experienced bad quality service from the specific company before.
+Check whether there are people (in large numbers) who have experienced bad quality service from the specific company before.

 2- Make sure they are insured and licensed: